exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 ## 5. Ensure that the weighing machine has a default tare adjustment

-You can initialize [auto-implemented property][docs.microsoft.com-auto-implemented-properties] similarly to fields.
+- You can initialize an [auto-implemented property][docs.microsoft.com-auto-implemented-properties] like you can initialize a field.

 ## 6. Allow the weight to be retrieved